Kotlin/kotlin-spec/docs/src/md/kotlin.core/declarations.md

 Noinline parameters may be treated as any other values.

 Particular platforms may introduce additional restrictions or guarantees for the inlining mechanism.

+#### Tail recursion optimization

+A function may be declared *tail-recursive* by using a special `tailrec` modifier.
+A tail-recursive function that contains a recursive call to itself may be optimized to a non-recursive form by a particular platform in order to avoid problems of recursion such as a possibility of stack overflows possible on some platforms.

+In order to be applicable for such an optimization, the function must adhere to tail recursive form: for all paths containing recursive calls the result of the recursive call must also be the result of the function.
+If a function declaration is marked with the `tailrec` modifier, but is not actually applicable for the optimization, it must produce a compile-time warning.

 ### Property declaration